 Current Year 6 Swimming Data:

-This data is the most recent data from our year 6 pupils as due to Covid 19, the school closures and the closure of swimming facilities we were unable to complete our swimming curriculum programme.
+This data is the most recent data from our year 6 pupils who have only been able to attend swimming for two sessions this school year due to Covid 19, the school closures and the closure of swimming facilities.
+The year 6 cohort were unable to complete the swimming curriculum programme due to the pandemic.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.